-DWP told Motability my claim is suspended20th August 2018
+DWP told Motability my claim is suspended

 I naively thought the Department for Work and Pensions (DWP) couldn’t make any more “errors” in my case.
 Well no they have gone and told Motability that I no longer have a Disability Living Allowance (DLA) or Personal Independence Payment (PIP) claim.
 This is despite me being awarded enhanced PIP just two weeks ago and having previously been on DLA.